Image Alt

 Whether you were shocked to discover you had gum disease or not, the main goals of treatment remain the same:

-Our dentists will evaluate your condition before determining if either a regular teeth cleaning or scaling and root planing is necessary.
+Our dentists will evaluate your condition before determining if either a professional teeth cleaning or targeted treatments for gum disease are necessary.
 We’ll also discuss whether additional products like specialized mouth rinses or toothpastes would positively benefit your oral routine.

 The Process of Scaling and Root Planing

-Commonly used to treat chronic cases of gum disease, consists of a two-part deep cleaning below the gumline and begins with the scaling portion.
+Commonly used to treat chronic cases of gum disease, scaling and root planing consists of a two-part deep dental cleaning below the gumline and begins with the scaling portion.

 To ensure you remain comfortable throughout the procedure, we will administer a local anesthetic before getting started.
 If at any point during the cleaning you feel pain, please don’t hesitate to let either our dentists, assistants, or hygienists know.